The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Love: The Imitation of Christ

 In psychology there is an axiom that anxiety and relaxation cannot both exist in a person at the same time; this fact has become the empirical basis for systematic desensitization, a procedure for treating phobias.
-The spiritual realm has a similar axiom: you cannot hate a person and pray for him at the same time.
-And so, if you train yourself to pray for the repentance and conversion of anyone who insults or offends you, then it becomes impossible to hate that person—and all of your primitive rage therefore dissolves.
+The spiritual realm has a similar axiom: you cannot hate others and pray for them at the same time.
+Therefore, if you train yourself to pray for the repentance and conversion of anyone who insults or offends you; this does not mean that your feelings of irritation will dissolve immediately; prayer simply allows you to “sit with” your emotional pain and feelings of helplessness while putting them into the hands of God so that those persons who hurt you can be dealt with according to His perfect justice.

 The Mystical Price of Love